AviatrixSystems/Docs/HowTos/aviatrix_glossary.rst

 Aviatrix CoPilot
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-A read-only solution that provides a global operational view of your multi-cloud network.
-CoPilot offers the visibility of the Controller without the same control over the network.
+The visibility and analytics companion to Aviatrix Controller that provides a global operational view of your multi-cloud network.
+CoPilot provides accurate, real-time information about your controller-managed environment from the location and health status of all managed resources to detailed flow records for traffic traversing any gateway.
+Copilot dynamically renders visualizations (maps, graphs, charts, and reports) to give you deep visibility into your enterprise class network across a single or multiple clouds.
+CoPilot provides interactive diagnostic tools for locating and troubleshooting network issues and enhanced security features for detecting and blocking threats trying to penetrate the network.

 Aviatrix FireNet
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^